MouriNaruto/MouriDocs/docs/9/ReadMe.md

-- If the user wants to use Hyper-V Enhanced Session over VMBus, the Hyper-V Host will connect to one of the instance GUIDs of the data channel you previously listened, which makes you can successfully open one of the instance GUIDs of the data channel, then you need to make a proxy to redirect RDP (Remote Desktop Protocol) packets to the RDP server in the Guest OS a.k.a. local side.
-  Due to Hyper-V Host will redirect RDP (Remote Desktop Protocol) without encryption packets without any modification, you may need to modify the first RDP (Remote Desktop Protocol) packet a.k.a.
+- If the user wants to use Hyper-V Enhanced Session over VMBus, the Hyper-V Host will connect to one of the instance GUIDs of the data channel you previously listened, which makes you can successfully open one of the instance GUIDs of the data channel, then you need to make a proxy to redirect RDP packets to the RDP server in the Guest OS a.k.a. local side.
+Due to Hyper-V Host will redirect RDP without encryption packets without any modification, you may need to modify the first RDP packet a.k.a.
 [Client X.224 Connection Request PDU] from the Hyper-V Host.
-You need to change [requestedProtocols field in RDP Negotiation Request (RDP_NEG_REQ)] from `0x0000000B` to `0x00000000`, which is `PROTOCOL_SSL | PROTOCOL_HYBRID | PROTOCOL_HYBRID_EX` to `PROTOCOL_RDP`, that can make the RDP server in the Guest OS can handle the connection request successfully.
+You need to change [requestedProtocols field in RDP Negotiation Request (RDP_NEG_REQ)] from `0x0000000B` to `0x00000000`, which is `PROTOCOL_SSL | PROTOCOL_HYBRID | PROTOCOL_HYBRID_EX` to `PROTOCOL_RDP`, that can make the RDP server in the Guest OS can handle the connection.

 ## Available Implementations